Asymptotics of Redistricting the $n\times n$ Grid

-For our upper bound, it will be convenient to talk in the language of partitions.
-Let $G_n$ denote the dual graph of the $n\times n$ grid, which is itself an $n\times n$ grid graph.
+For our upper bound, it will be convenient to talk in the language of partitions.\footnote{In the real world, districting plans are labeled, but often in ways that are difficult to account for.
+We choose to use unlabeled partitions, but readers should note this affects our counts.} Let $G_n$ denote the dual graph of the $n\times n$ grid, which is itself an $n\times n$ grid graph.
 A trivial upper bound on the number of partitions of any graph is $2^{|E(G)|}$, since any partition can be described by which edges of the graph are on or off as in Figure \ref{fig:dual_graph}.
-In the case of the $n\times n$ grid graph, $|E(G_n)|=2n(n-1)$, and thus a trivial upper bound is $|\cP_n| \le 2^{2n(n-1)}\lesssim 4^{n^2}$.

-Any partition of $G_n$ into $n$ pieces can be constructed by drawing a spanning tree on the vertices of $G_n$ and cutting $n-1$ edges of the tree.
+In the case of the $n\times n$ grid graph, $|E(G_n)|=2n(n-1)$, and thus a trivial upper bound is Any partition of $G_n$ into $n$ pieces can be constructed by drawing a spanning tree on the vertices of $G_n$ and cutting $n-1$ edges of the tree.
 See Figure \ref{fig:spanning_tree_cut}.